Changing the Shape of an Instance

 - In the Shape series section, select a processor group.
 The following options are available:

-AMD: Standard shapes that use current generation AMD processors.
-The AMD shapes are flexible shapes.
+- AMD: (Flexible) Standard shapes that use current-generation AMD processors.
+AMD shapes are flexible shapes.

-Intel: Standard and optimized shapes that use current generation Intel processors.
-Includes flexible shapes.
+- Intel: (Flexible) Standard and optimized shapes that use current-generation Intel processors.
+Intel shapes are flexible shapes.

-Ampere: The Ampere A1 Compute shape, which uses current generation Arm-based processors.
+- Ampere: (Flexible) The Ampere A1 Compute shape, which uses current generation Arm-based processors.
 The Arm-based shape is a flexible shape.
+This shape is not supported for Windows.

-- Specialty and previous generation: Standard and GPU shapes with previous generation Intel and AMD processors.
+- Specialty and previous generation: Standard shapes with previous generation Intel and AMD processors, the Always Free VM.Standard.E2.1.Micro shape, Dense I/O shapes, GPU shapes, and HPC shapes.

-If you select a flexible shape, do the following:
+If you selected a flexible shape, provide the following information:

 - For Number of OCPUs, choose the number of OCPUs that you want to allocate to this instance by dragging the slider.
 The other resources scale proportionately.

-- For Amount of memory (GB), choose the amount of memory that you want to allocate to this instance by dragging the slider.
+- For Amount of memory (GB), choose the amount of memory that you want to allocate to this instance.
 The amount of memory allowed is based on the number of OCPUs selected.

 For more information about the minimum memory, maximum memory, and ratio of memory to OCPUs for each shape, see Flexible Shapes.